-- Prohibit all visitors.
-If visitors are absolutely necessary for your well-being, ensure they wash their hands and wear a mask at all times during their visit while maintaining a distance of 6-feet.
-Do not allow anyone to visit if they are sick with a cough, fever, shortness of breath, muscle pain, headache, sore throat, or new loss of taste or smell, as these are common symptoms of the COVID-19 virus.
+- Prohibit visitors to your home if they are sick with a cough, fever, shortness of breath, muscle pain, sore throat, or a new loss of taste or smell, as these are common symptoms of the COVID-19 virus.

 - If you develop any of the above COVID-19 symptoms, please notify your surgeon’s office immediately.